-Worried about finding higher yields in savings accounts in this low interest rate environment?
+Worried about finding higher yields in savings accounts in this declining interest rate environment?
 You no longer need to settle for low-yield bank savings accounts, with insurers like Singlife, Singtel Dash and Gigantiq coming up with insurance savings plans that not only have more attractive yields, but also insurance protection from death and TPD (total permanent disability).

 What makes these plans particularly interesting, however, is that they have no lock in period.
 This means you are not required to keep the money in the savings account for a fixed amount of time like a fixed deposit.